Board of Directors

-- to assess and oversee the preparation of Tikkurila’s financial statements and interim reports, and to review the results of any impairment testing;
+- assessing and overseeing the preparation of Tikkurila’s financial statements and interim reports, and to review the results of any impairment testing;

-- to evaluate Tikkurila’s compliance with laws, regulations and Tikkurila’s internal Code of Conduct and Corporate Social Responsibility programs;
+- evaluating Tikkurila’s compliance with laws, regulations and Tikkurila’s internal Code of Conduct and Corporate Social Responsibility programs;

-- to approve audit plans for both external audit and internal audit;
+- approving audit plans for both external audit and internal audit;

-- to review the Group’s risk management policies and action; and
+- reviewing the Group’s risk management principles and actions; and

-The Audit Committee consists of members independent of the Company, elected by the Board of Directors from amongst its members.
-In 2017, the Audit Committee was chaired by Pia Rudegren and had Eeva Ahdekivi and Riitta Mynttinen as members.
+The Audit Committee consists of members independent of the Company, elected by the Board of Directors from among its members.
 The Committee reports to the Board of Directors on each meeting.

-In 2018, the Audit Committee is chaired by Pia Rudengren and has Riitta Mynttinen and Heikki Westerlund as members.
+In 2019, the Audit Committee is chaired by Heikki Westerlund and Riitta Mynttinen and Lars Peter Lindfors are members.